Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Further, it allows a shopper to upload files during the purchase process, especially when booking hotels or renting a car.
 This plugin allows you to add conditional fields that deliver an exceptional customer experience.

 You may also use popular plugins like Cartflows to improve your shopping form, and content on the cart pages.
-Here’s a detailed video on How to Customise Your WooCommerce Checkout Page with the Cartflows Plugin-
+Here’s a detailed video on How to Customise Your WooCommerce Checkout Page with the Cartflows Plugin:

-Customise your WooCommerce Checkout Page with Custom Code
+Customise your WooCommerce Checkout Page with ShortCodes

 If you’re good at programming, you may also opt for custom code techniques.
 Some of you may find custom code a bit tricky.
 The advantage is that you can make minor edits without having to spend money on a plugin.
-WooCommerce comes with filters for editing checkout fields like:
+WooCommerce comes with filters for editing the fields like:

 • woocommerce_checkout_fields